hashtag-squirrel/my-little-snek/README.md

 For this project, I used Python 3.9.13.

-To display the project in a browser, I used the mock terminal provided by Code Institute, which is written in HTML, CSS and JavaScript.
+To display the project in a browser, I used the mock terminal provided by Code Institute, which is written in HTML, CSS, and JavaScript.

 For hosting the code and for version control, I used Git/GitHub.